-- → Surface-level diversity includes immediately visible characteristics such as race, gender, body type, or physical disabilities. - → Deep-level diversity focuses on non-visible characteristics such as ways of working, sexual orientation, commitment level, values, or personality. - \rightarrow Intersectionality diversity refers to the combination of one or both diversity level elements (e.g., race and personality, gender, and body type) within an individual's identity often used to discriminate against an individual.
+- → Surface-level diversity includes immediately visible characteristics such as race, gender, body type, or physical disabilities. - → Deep-level diversity focuses on non-visible characteristics such as ways of working, sexual orientation, commitment level, values, or personality. - → Intersectionality diversity refers to the combination of one or both diversity level elements (e.g., race and personality, gender, and body type) within an individual's identity often used to discriminate against an individual.

 Equity and inclusion are essential elements needed to achieve organizational diversity goals.
-It's clear that a commitment to DE&I, specifically For example, equity helps diversity because it within systemically marginalized groups, is essential aids organizations in providing the same access, for creating a more favorable energy sector and opportunities, and advancement to ensure all workforce.
-To be successful and create a thriving employees can achieve the same outcomes, while workforce for years to come, organizations need to protecting them from discrimination.
-Inclusion understand that future generations are committed to supports diversity because it examines the a diverse workforce and want them to be committed related goals and actions being performed by the to it as well. organization to embrace, value, and include all An energy industry whose companies strive to be employees despite their differences.
+For example, equity helps diversity because it aids organizations in providing the same access, opportunities, and advancement to ensure all employees can achieve the same outcomes, while protecting them from discrimination.
+Inclusion supports diversity because it examines the related goals and actions being performed by the organization to embrace, value, and include all employees despite their differences.